Songwriting Sessions: How to Prepare for a Co-Writing Session [15 Tips]

 You should write as much as you can as an individual in the meantime.
-Keep trying to get better and show off your songs at open mics, you never know who might be listening and others might want to work with you based on the strength of your songs.
+Keep trying to get better and show off your songs at open mics.
+You never know who might be listening and others might want to work with you based on the strength of your songs.

 Co-write songs online

 It can be quite difficult to work with others if they’re on the other side of the world.
 However, you should be open to developing a back and forth arrangement with them.
 You could even arrange responsibilities so one of you writes melodies and lyrics whilst the other writes the music.

-6. How to write songs with a partner
+Write songs with a partner

 You might find that one extra person is all you need.
-Some of the greatest songwriting teams in history have been between two people, just look at Lennon/McCartney with the Beatles.
-An even 50/50 songwriting split also makes things much easier to calculate if things go well!
+Some of the greatest songwriting teams in history have been between two people.
+Just look at Lennon/McCartney with the Beatles.
+An even 50/50 songwriting split also makes things much easier to calculate if things go well.